freddymais/primeNLW-Spacetime/README.md

 ---

 <p align="center">
-  By Primefox in NLW Spacetime to RocketSeat
+  By Primefox in NLW Spacetime from RocketSeat.
 </p>

 <!--START_SECTION:footer-->